What Are the Impacts to a Food Safety and Quality Culture?

 Welcome to the second post in Meritech's continuing series on food safety culture!
 The previous post discussed the importance of building a food safety culture into your organization.
-This time, you'll learn more about some factors that can affect a food safety culture and how to mitigate them.
+This time, you'll learn more about some factors that can impact a food safety and quality culture.

 Diversity in Languages and Cultures

 Diversity is a wonderful thing in the workplace, however, it does come with its own set of challenges.
-When production team members are from diverse backgrounds and cultures, regular hygiene training and compliance with SSOPs or GMPs can be more difficult.
+When production team members are from diverse backgrounds and cultures, regular hygiene training and compliance with SOPs or GMPs can be more difficult.
 A multilingual staff can complicate the dissemination and understanding of vital food safety information.
-Linguistic nuances and specifics of an Sanitation Standard Operating Procedure (SSOP) that are not fully understood can put an entire operation at risk of cross-contamination due to poor employee hygiene or compliance.
+Linguistic nuances and specifics of a Standard Operating Procedure (SOP) that are not fully understood can put an entire operation at risk of cross-contamination due to poor employee hygiene or compliance.

 Overall, while diversity can potentially impact food safety, more importantly, it is a tremendous asset that can advance an organization’s food safety culture with unique perspectives and new ideas.
 To take advantage of the many benefits stemming from diversity, a facility must ensure that their culture that goes beyond language and promotes proper hygiene actions throughout their organization using tools like an employee hygiene contract, team member mentors and visual training and guiding tools.
 It is also key that members from all cultural backgrounds and across all levels of the organization are included in building the hygiene culture through things like a food safety committee.